noir-lang/noir/docs/docs/sdk/usage/add-account.md

 title: Add Accounts to the SDK
 ---

-Add a user with the privacy key.
+Add accounts with the privacy key.

 Because all notes representing value on Aztec network are encrypted, the SDK requires access to a user's privacy key in order to decrypt the notes and calculate a user's balance.